When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 The procedure of building a business model establishes a plan for how you will turn your vision into reality.

-A business model lays out the strategy behind investment and provides you with a framework for tracking its progress.
+A business model lays out the strategy behind investment and provides a framework for tracking its progress.

 Creating a business model requires deep analysis.